Wesley Fofana (footballer): Chelsea

 On 31 August 2022, Fofana joined Premier League club Chelsea on a seven-year contract for a reported initial fee of £70 million, plus £5 million in add-ons.
 After signing for Chelsea, Fofana criticised his former club Leicester City, accusing them of issuing "false and misleading comments" during his protracted transfer.
 On 3 September, he made his debut for the club in a 2–1 win at home against West Ham United in the Premier League.
 He scored his first goal for Chelsea on 5 October in a Champions League 3–0 victory against AC Milan at Stamford Bridge, but suffered a major knee injury after 38 minutes, forcing him to be substituted off, and was ruled out until February 2023.

 Fofana returned from injury on 18 February 2023, in a 1–0 home defeat against Southampton.
 He scored his first ever Premier League goal against Leeds United on 4 March, in a 1–0 home victory.
 On 18 July 2023, Chelsea revealed that Fofana had suffered an anterior cruciate ligament injury (ACL) and had undergone a surgery.
 In late November 2023, it was announced that Fofana had been cleared to resume training following his recovery from the ACL injury.
 However, he was unable to feature in any match during the 2023–24 season due to his injury.

+On 21 February 2026, Fofana was shown a second yellow card after the foul he made on James Ward-Prowse in the 1–1 home draw against Burnley.
+This made him the sixth Chelsea player to be sent off in the Premier League this season.
+At the final game against Sunderland on 24 May, Fofana was sent off for the second time this season for a foul he made on Wilson Isidor.
+In his absence, Chelsea went on to lose 2–1 and miss out on Europe for the first time in 3 years.